Parametrix construction of the transition probability density of the solution to an SDE driven by $\alpha$-stable noise: The main results: preliminaries, formulation, and discussion

 \subsection{Overview and discussion}

-For the description and the background of the parametrix construction of the fundamental solution to a Cauchy problem for a parabolic 2nd order PDE's, we refer to the monograph of Friedman \cite{Fr64}; see also the original paper by E.Levi \cite{Le07}.
-This construction was extended to equations with pseudo-differential operators in \cite{Dr77}, \cite{ED81}, \cite{Ko89}, and \cite{Ko00}; see also the reference list and an extensive overview in the monograph \cite{EIK04}.
-In \cite{Dr77}, \cite{ED81}, and \cite{Ko89} the ``main term'' in the pseudo-differential operator is assumed to have the form $a(x)L^{(\alpha)}$ (in our notation) with $\alpha>1$; in \cite{Ko00} the stability index $\alpha$ is allowed to be $\leq 1$, but in this case the gradient term should not be involved into the equation.
-The list of subsequent and related publications is large, and we can not discuss it in details here.
-Let us only mention two recent pre-prints \cite{CZ13}, where two-sided estimates, more precise than those from \cite{Ko89}, are obtained, and \cite{BK14}, where a probabilistic interpretation of the parametrix construction and its application to the Monte-Carlo simulation is developed.
+For the description and the background of the parametrix construction of the fundamental solution to a Cauchy problem for parabolic second order PDE's, we refer to the monograph of Friedman \cite{Fr64}; see also the original papers by E.Levi \cite{Le07} and W. Feller \cite{Fe36}.
+This construction was extended in \cite{Dr77}, \cite{ED81}, \cite{Ko89}, \cite{Ko00}, to equations with pseudo-differential operators, see also the reference list and an extensive overview in the monograph \cite{EIK04}.
+In \cite{Dr77}, \cite{ED81}, \cite{Ko89}, the ``main term'' in the pseudo-differential operator is assumed to have the form $a(x)L^{(\alpha)}$ (in our notation) with $\alpha>1$.
+In \cite{Ko00} the operator of such a type is treated, and although the case $\alpha\leq 1$ is allowed, in this case the gradient term is not involved in the equation.
+The list of subsequent and related publications is large, and we cannot discuss it here in details.
+Let us only mention two recent preprints: \cite{CZ13}, where two-sided estimates, more precise than those in \cite{Ko89} are obtained, and \cite{BK14}, where the probabilistic interpretation of the parametrix construction and its application to the Monte-Carlo simulation is developed.

-In all the references listed above it is required that either the stability index $\alpha$ is $>1$, or the gradient term is not involved in the equation.
-This is the common assumption in all the references available for us in this direction, with the one important exception given by the recent paper \cite{DF13} (see also \cite{FP10}).
-In \cite{DF13}, for a L\'evy driven SDE with $\alpha$-stable like noise, a question of \emph{existence} of a distribution density is studied my means of a different method, based on an approximation of the initial SDE and a discrete integration by part formula.
-Such an approach is applicable to SDE's with the stability index of the noise $\alpha<1$ and non-trivial drift, but it does not give proper tools neither to obtain explicit estimates for this density, nor even to prove the existence and uniqueness of the solution to an initial SDE.
-Hence the scopes of our approach, based on the parametrix construction, differ from those of \cite{DF13} substantially.
+In all the references listed above it is required that either the stability index $\alpha$ satisfies $\alpha>1$, or the gradient term is not involved in the equation.
+This is the common assumption in all the references available for us in this direction, with the one important exception given by the recent paper \cite{DF13}, see also \cite{FP10}, \cite{F13}.
+In \cite{DF13}, for a L\'evy driven SDE with $\alpha$-stable like noise, the question of \emph{existence} of the distribution density is studied by a different method, based on thoroughly balanced approximation of the initial SDE, Fourier transform based estimates, and discrete integration by parts. \normal Such an approach is applicable for SDE's with the parameter of the noise $\alpha<1$ \normal and a non-trivial drift, but it does not give proper tools neither for obtaining explicit estimates for this density, nor even for proving the existence and uniqueness of the solution to the initial SDE.
+Hence, the scope of our approach based on the parametrix construction, differs substantially from that of \cite{DF13}.